shadowspawn/forest-arborist/README.md

 ## Command-line Tab Completion

-For trying out shell completion on Linux:

-    source < (fab completion)

-on Mac:

-    eval `$(fab completion)`

-To install, write the output of `fab completion` to a shell startup file, or to a file and invoke from a shell startup file.
+To install command-line tab completion, write the output of `fab completion` to a suitable location to be executed, whether via your shell startup file or in a location which is read by the system.
+See `fab completion` for installation examples.
 (c.f. [npm completion](https://docs.npmjs.com/cli/completion))

 ## Colour Output